Movies about bipolar disorder are popular because it is a mental health condition that impacts so many people from all walks of life.

 Bipolar can cause severe shifts in mood, from mania to debilitating depression, as well make it difficult for a person living with this illness to function normally and maintain their everyday responsibilities.

-Though the condition is often misunderstood, it is far more common than many people realize.
+Though this mental health condition is often misunderstood, it is far more common than many people realize.

-The National Institute of Mental Health (NIMH) estimates that nearly 3 percent of adults in the U.S. struggled with bipolar disorder in the past year.
+The National Institute of Mental Health (NIMH) estimates that nearly 3 percent of adults in the United States struggle with bipolar disorder every year.

-There are 4 types of bipolar disorder generally diagnosed in two different categories, Bipolar I disorder is characterized by manic episodes that can last as long as a week and require a person to be hospitalized.
+Bipolar I Disorder is characterized by manic episodes that can last as long as a week and require a person to be hospitalized.
 Periods of depression are also common with Bipolar I and can last for up to two weeks.

 Some related signs and symptoms of bipolar disorder I and II, according to the Mayo Clinic, may include the following: